jimmyjam100/a3-persistence/README.md

 passport is used for authenticating users and creating a login system. morgan is used for logging any get and post request that are made to the server.
-Used for debugging session stores your login information for the duration of the session. express-uncapitalize uncapitalizes any url you have by redirecting you to the url that is not capitalized
+Used for debugging session stores your login information for the duration of the session. body-parser is used for parsing through http requests express-uncapitalize uncapitalizes any url you have by redirecting you to the url that is not capitalized

 NOTE FOR GRADER: Figuring out the login system took me a lot longer than I though it would.
 So I ended up having to copy and paste some code from project 2 to make it in time.
 I greatly apologize for this and am willing to accept any peneltys towrds my grade because of this.
 I will plan on doing better in the future.